xprova/vetrina/README.md

 ### Overview

-Vetrina is a modern web-based front-end for interactive command line tools, consisting of a diagram editor and a console.
+Vetrina is a modern web-based front-end for interactive command line tools, consisting of a diagram editor and a command window.
 It connects to server-side tools (_backend engines_) via [WebSockets](https://en.m.wikipedia.org/wiki/WebSocket) and allows users to interact with them through web browsers.